TACC/Lmod/docs/source/090_configuring_lmod.rst

   Note that if LMOD_TMOD_PATH_RULE is "yes" then LMOD_DUPLICATE_PATH is set to "no".

+**LMOD_EXTENDED_DEFAULT**:
+  [yes/no, default: yes, --with-extendedDefault] Allow users to specify a partial match of a version.
+So abc/17 will try to match the "best" abc/17.*.*

 **LMOD_EXACT_MATCH**:
   [yes/no, default: no, --with-exactMatch] Requires Lmod to use fullNames for modules.
 This disables defaults.